jallwork/AlexaAPL_CSharp/README.md

 # AlexaAPL_CSharp
-How to create a C# Alexa skill using VS code
+How to create a C# APL Alexa skill using VS code